 Property’s Income Potential

-When refinancing a commercial property, please pay special attention to its income potential.
+When refinancing a commercial property, please pay attention to its income potential.
 If the property’s income does not meet your desired return on investment, you could make a wrong financial decision.

 An excellent way to assess a property’s income potential is by looking at the cap rate of the assets.
 The cap rate tells you what percentage of the purchase price another investor was willing to pay in terms of net rental income.

-Higher cap rates will be more attractive than those with lower rates because they indicate higher potential returns when you can lease out space and attract tenants.
-You’ll want to ensure that the new loan payment is more down after refinancing than what you previously paid so that your cash flow increases.
+Higher cap rates will be more attractive than lower rates because they indicate higher potential returns when you can lease out space and attract tenants.
+You’ll want to ensure that the new loan payment is more down after refinancing than you previously paid so that your cash flow increases.

 When you refinance commercial property through a commercial refinance, one factor that lenders will evaluate is your debt-to-income ratio or DTI.
 The DTI measures your ability to meet monthly debt payments compared to your income.

 Essentially, this compares how much you owe for all of the debts on the property versus how much money you can manage in monthly payments from the refinanced loan.